zou-Justin/15-112-Term-Project/TermProject/README.txt

 How to run the project:
 Go to main.py and run the file.

+No external libraries

 List of commands:
 'Enter' to start the game
 Use your mouse to interact with buttons
 Arrow Keys to move
 'r' to restart the game when you die
+'esc' to go from moves to bag